-Back in 2014, co-founder of Ethereum Gavin Wood coined the term “Web3”.
+Back in 2014, Ethereum cofounder Gavin Wood coined the term “Web3”.
 However, more than five years would pass before the concept gained mainstream traction.

 Throughout the mid-to-late-2010s, Wood shaped the notion to reflect the future of the internet — the phase after our current Web 2.0.